vpmiller/vpmiller/README.md

 Hi and welcome!

 I'm Vitor 👋, a Brazilian currently residing in Berlin.
-I've recently completed an intensive data analysis course at Le Wagon, and I'm currently engaged in an independent project.
+I've recently completed an intensive data analytics course at Le Wagon, and I'm currently engaged in an independent project.
 I am actively seeking opportunities to apply my data analysis skills and expertise.

 Top technical highlight: